Morthiner/rust-by-practice/en/src/elegant-code-base.md

-# Small projects with Elegant code base
+# Small Projects with an Elegant code base
-Following questions come up weekly in online Rust discussions:
+The following questions surface regularly in online Rust discussions, such as:

-- I just finished reading The Book, what should I do next ?
+- I've just completed The Book; what should be my next steps?
 - What projects would you recommend to a Rust beginner?
-- Looking for small projects with an elegant code base
+- Looking for small projects with an elegant code base.
-- Codes that is easy to read and learn
+- Code that is both readable and conducive to learning.

-The answers to these questions are always **Practice**: doing some exercises, and then reading some small and excellent Rust projects.
+The typical responses to these questions invariably boil down to one word: **Practice**.
+This involves engaging in exercises and exploring small, well-crafted Rust projects.

-This is precisely the goal of this book, so, collecting relative resourses and representing in _Rust By Practice_ seems not a bad idea.
+This book aims to facilitate exactly that by gathering relevant resources and presenting them in _Rust By Practice_.

 ### 1. Ripgrep

-Answers for above questions usually came with [`ripgrep`](https://github.com/BurntSushi/ripgrep), though I don't think it is a **small** project, but yes, go for it if you are not afraid to delve deep a bit.
+The go-to answer for the aforementioned queries often revolves around [`ripgrep`](https://github.com/BurntSushi/ripgrep).
+While it may not exactly fit the description of a **small** project, it's worth diving into if you're up for a bit of a challenge.

-### 2. Building a text editor
+### 2. Building a Text Editor

-Tutorial [`https://www.flenker.blog/hecto/`](https://www.flenker.blog/hecto/) will lead you to build a text editor from scratch.
+The tutorial at [`https://www.flenker.blog/hecto/`](https://www.flenker.blog/hecto/) guides you in constructing a text editor from scratch.

 ### 3. Ncspot

-[Ncspot](https://github.com/hrkfdn/ncspot), a terminal Spotify client.
-Small, simple, well organized and async, it's good for learning.
+Explore [Ncspot](https://github.com/hrkfdn/ncspot), a terminal Spotify client.
+It's compact, straightforward, well-organized, and asynchronous—a great resource for learning.

 ### 4. Command Line Rust

-[This project](https://github.com/kyclark/command-line-rust) is for the book `Command-Line Rust(O'Reily)`, it will show you how to write small CLIs (clones of `head`, `cat`, `ls`).
+Designed to accompany the book `Command-Line Rust (O'Reilly)`, [this project](https://github.com/kyclark/command-line-rust) demonstrates how to create small CLIs (clones of `head`, `cat`, `ls`).

-### 5. pngme book
+### 5. pngme Book

-[This book](https://jrdngr.github.io/pngme_book/) will guide you to make a command line program that lets you hide secret messages in PNG files.
-The primary goal here is to get you writing code.
-The secondary goal is to get you reading documentation.
+[This book](https://jrdngr.github.io/pngme_book/) guides you in developing a command-line program that allows you to conceal secret messages in PNG files.
+The primary goal is to get you coding, with the secondary goal of encouraging you to delve into documentation.

 ### 6. Writing an OS in Rust

-[This blog series](https://os.phil-opp.com) creates a small operating system in the Rust programming language.
-Each post is a small tutorial and includes all needed code, so you can follow along if you like.
-The source code is also available in the corresponding [Github repository](https://github.com/phil-opp/blog_os).
+Follow [this blog series](https://os.phil-opp.com) that constructs a small operating system in Rust.
+Each post serves as a tutorial with all necessary code included.
+You can also find the source code on the corresponding [GitHub repository](https://github.com/phil-opp/blog_os).

-### 7. CodeCrafters.io: Build your own Git, Docker, SQLite, or Redis
+### 7. CodeCrafters.io: Build Your Own Git, Docker, SQLite, or Redis

-On [CodeCrafters](https://codecrafters.io/for/rust), you can recreate your favorite developer tools from scratch.
-It's a hands-on, minimally-guided approach to master Rust, while appreciating the internals and documentation of popular technology that we use every day.
+On [CodeCrafters](https://codecrafters.io/for/rust), embark on recreating your favorite developer tools from scratch.
+It offers a hands-on, minimally-guided approach to mastering Rust while gaining insights into the internals and documentation of everyday technologies.

 ### 8. mini-redis

-[mini-redis](https://github.com/tokio-rs/mini-redis) is an incomplete Redis client and server implementation using tokio, it has decent code base and detail explanations, very suitable for learning Rust and asynchronous programming.
+[mini-redis](https://github.com/tokio-rs/mini-redis) stands as an incomplete Redis client and server implementation using tokio.
+With a decent codebase and detailed explanations, it is highly suitable for learning Rust and asynchronous programming.

 ### 9. Writing Interpreters in Rust

-[This online book](https://rust-hosted-langs.github.io/book/) will walk through the basics of interpreted language implementation in Rust with a focus on the challenges that are specific to using Rust.
+[This online book](https://rust-hosted-langs.github.io/book/) will walk you through the basics of interpreted language implementation in Rust, with a focus on challenges specific to using Rust.

 ---

 **To be continued...**